-Creates and sets a ESMC_Calendar object to the given built-in ESMC_CalendarType.
-The arguments are:
+Creates and sets a ESMC_Calendar object to the given built-in ESMC_CalKind_Flag.

 [name] The name for the newly created Calendar.
 If not specified, i.e. NULL, a default unique name will be generated: "CalendarNNN" where NNN is a unique sequence number from 001 to 999.